SkyKick/SkyKick.NinjectWorkshop.WordCounting/ReadMe.md

     ```
     1. We'll need to create an interface to define the factory signature so the factory can be consumed by other classes.

-    1. Implementation will use constructor injection to pull in all fo the dependencies that `WebTextSource` needs, and then will complement that with the non-injectable parameters it needs: `url`.
+    1. Implementation will use constructor injection to pull in all of the dependencies that `WebTextSource` needs, and then will complement that with the non-injectable parameters it needs: `url`.
     1. This allows us to still use DI everywhere, but still support initialization input that will be provided by run time data; in this case user input
     1. It might feel wierd to see the `new` keyword again, but this is perfectly ok.